scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 ## Installation

-Currently, only an sbt plugin is provided.
+Currently, you can use scala3-migrate via an sbt plugin.
 You can add it as follows to your build.
 ```scala
 // project/plugins.sbt
 addSbtPlugin("ch.epfl.scala" % "sbt-scala3-migrate" % "@scala3Migrate@")